|Instructor:||Cem Yuksel (Office hours: by appointment, MEB 3116)|

 Projects 1 and 2 are required for all students.
 Of the remaining projects (Projects 3 through 7), students can skip up to two of them and must complete at least three of them.
 In total, students are required to complete at least five of the seven projects (including the first two projects).

-Since this is a studio-type class, all projects are due at the same time, November 27, 2018 at noon.
+Since this is a studio-type class, all projects, except for Project 1, are due at the same time, November 27, 2018 at noon.
+The deadline for Project 1 is November 26, 2018 at noon.
 No extention will be permitted.
 Yet, the students are expected to have a progress on their projects EVERY week.

 Students are required to submit an update on at least one of their projects every week.
 Each update must demonstrate a sufficient amount of effort.
 The submissions will be presented and discussed in class.